commercelayer/commercelayer-docs-api/resources/skus/update_sku.md

 {% tabs %}
 {% tab title="Request" %}
-The following request updates the SKU identified by the ID "xYZkjABcde":
+The following request updates the sku identified by the ID "xYZkjABcde":

 ```javascript
 curl -X PATCH \